Learn about supported fonts in Datylon

 - In case fonts are disabled or removed from the system folder while Illustrator is still open, they might still be visible in the Datylon font selector.
 This could also create inconsistencies when exporting charts to Datylon Report Studio.
 To overcome this, restart Illustrator when fonts are de-installed or de-activated.

-- Small caps and some other character styling settings are not supported in Datylon charts, nor in Datylon templates or designs which are exported from Datylon for Illustrator to the Datylon Report Studio.
+- Small Caps, All Caps and some other character styling settings are not supported in Datylon charts, nor in Datylon templates or designs which are exported from Datylon for Illustrator to the Datylon Report Studio.

 - Some of the users reported issues with display of the Arabic fonts.
 Currently we do not support the specific features of Arabic fonts.